 Decision-making

-of Service for the childa placement outside of Torbaythe child or young person’sHead of Service endorsement is required to initiate a search for an out of county placement and to accept an out of county placement.
+All decisions to place a child out of county need to be ratified by the relevant Head of Service for the child, to confirm that the decision to request a placement outside of Torbay is in line with the child or young person’s care plan and there are no alternative plans that could be implemented.
+Head of Service endorsement is required to initiate a search for an out of county placement and to accept an out of county placement.

 Specific questions related to children at risk of exploitation